 - Future standards: as emissions will be measured differently in the future, governments need to ensure that CO2-based taxation will be fair in the transition period between the old and the new lab test.

-RDE testing of cars on real roads under realistic driving conditions will be a new addition to the existing testing requirements, making Europe the only region in the world to implement such an on-the-road test.
+RDE testing of cars on real roads under realistic driving conditions is a new addition to the testing requirements, making Europe the first region in the world with such an on-the-road test.